FirelyTeam/firely-docs/docs_simplifier/simplifierWriteConnector.rst

 		simplifier.ResourceJson

-	Since in essence it is a fhir.js client, simplifierServer also exposes all the methods implemented in fhir.js
+	Since in essence it is a fhir.js client, the simplifier client also exposes all other methods from in fhir.js like:

 	.. code-block:: Javascript